olincollege/Logisti-Co/README.md

 5. Packages should flow through the path and get periodically dealt with by the robots you placed.
 Use the in-game currency to place more robots.

 6. End game by keyboard interrupt `ctrl+C` in the command line or by letting your lives run dry.

+## Testing Instructions

+1. Install the `pytest` and `pygame` libraries by using the command `pip install pytest pygame`

+2. Clone or download this repository into your desired directory.

+3. Navigate to the repository directory within the terminal window.

+4. Run the command `pytest [FILENAME].py` to run a specific series of tests, or run the command `pytest *.py` to run all tests at once.